JanssenProject/jans/docs/cedarling/cedarling-quick-start.md

 ## Cedar Policy

-For this quickstart demo, we will use a policy where access is only granted if the authenticated user has the `SupremeRuler` role.
-In cedar, this is expressed like so:
+For this QuickStart Demo, we will use a policy where access is only granted if the authenticated user has the `SupremeRuler` role.
+In Cedar, this is expressed like so:

 ```
 @id("allow_supreme_ruler")